Campbell-Muscle-Lab/GelBox/docs/pages/installation/installing_matlab_app/installing_matlab_app.md

 This page instructs you on how to install GelBox as a MATLAB App.

-+ The MATLAB App installer file can be downloaded from the [GitHub page](https://github.com/Campbell-Muscle-Lab/GelBox/tree/master/app/GelBox.mlappinstall).
++ The MATLAB App installer file can be downloaded from the [GitHub page](https://github.com/Campbell-Muscle-Lab/GelBox/tree/master/app/median_filtering_27Mar24).
+27Mar24 installer is the current GelBox build.
 In this case, the installer file is located under your designated Downloads folder.
 + Users can also clone the GelBox repository and access the MATLAB App installer file.
 The installer file is located under `<repo>app`.
 The instructions on how to clone a repository can be found [here](../cloning_gelbox/cloning_gel_box.html).

 Locate `GelBox.mlappinstall` file on your computer.